 Put the sunflower oil into a pan and heat.
 Once hot, start to fry the prawns on a low flame for 10 minutes one side and another 10 on the other, then serve!

 Delicious Appetizers From The Comfort Of Your Home!

 Cooking is a fantastic way to keep you occupied during the lockdown, even more so when you have delicious Indian dishes to tuck into afterwards!
-If you are looking for more inspiration, then why not head over to our previous article on the best dinner party dishes, which you can practice for your post-quarantine get-together.
-Alternatively, if you are looking for healthier options, we also have a guide to low-calorie Indian meals.
-We promise that there will be something to meet everyone’s tastebuds!
+If you are looking for more inspiration, then why not head over to our previous article on the starter kits for creating indian dishes at home, which you can practice for your next get together.
+If you try and fail these recipes, you can still enjoy the delicious flavours of Indian cuisine by heading over to our leading Indian restaurants in Milton Keynes!